coverahealth/dataspec/README.md

 positional argument of any spec creation function.
 Tags are useful for providing useful names for specs in debugging and validation messages.

-## TODOs
- - in dict specs, default child spec tag from corresponding dictionary key
- - break out conformers into separate object? main value would be to propogate `.conform_valid()` calls all the way through; currently they don't propogate past collection, dict, and tuple specs

 ## License

 MIT License